Oozaku/dict/README.md

 for meaning/translation of words and it will save the results inside a file, making it easy to import inside a ANKI deck.

+Special thanks to [Free Dictionary API](https://dictionaryapi.dev/) and [OwlbotAPI](https://owlbot.info/) for providing free APIs and then making this project possible.

 ## Dependencies

 - [go](https://go.dev/doc/install)